 - Choose a physician who specializes in the procedure you are having.

 - Look for a surgeon who is board certified by the American Board of Plastic Surgery or another recognized professional organization.
-Don't take the physician's word for it—confirm board certification, professional affiliations, and hospital privileges on the web or by phone.

 Breast reduction, enlargement, or lift